Let's Talk About Dinghies: Do You Need One? Should It Be Registered?

 For less messy situations, boat cleaner wipes can easily tackle a quick cleanup job.
 Wipes also contain a UV protectant that can make the rubber hull resist UV breakdown and last much longer.

 Nothing can put a hole in your fun quicker than having a hole in your dinghy.
-I've had a fair number of (literal) scrapes that didn't result in any serious damage, but it really gets your heart racing.
+A fair number of (literal) scrapes won't result in any serious damage, but it really gets your heart racing.

 Scrambling out of the dinghy to inspect it for punctures?
 Not exactly a fun time, but you won't find that kind of excitement anywhere else.